21st Fighter Squadron: Training at Luke

 The squadron was reactivated in August 1996 to train ROCAF F-16A/B crews.
 Its outfit was correspond with the 21st Squadron, 455th Wing in Chiayi Air Base, Taiwan, which was the first ROCAF unit equipped with F-16.
 ROCAF personnel assigned to the 21st was trained at Luke Air Force Base, Arizona.
 Empty hangars were refurbished and aircrews were pulled-in from other units on base.
 By January 1997 several F-16A/B block 20s had been delivered and the first training flights began for the Republic of China Air Force crews.
 The program became known as Peace Fenghuang which is Chinese for 'Phoenix.'
 Twenty of these aircraft were initially made available, but the numbers have fluctuated over the years, mostly less aircraft for training.

 Although flying what could be considered an older version of the F-16, it is more advanced than most other Falcons being flown from Luke.
 As the first block 20 was only rolled off the production line at Fort Worth, Texas in July 1996, these aircraft had not been tested like other blocks before going to an active training unit.
 Two aircraft were sent to Edwards Air Force Base, California, for testing while training continued at Luke.
 Because of this, in the early years the unit liaised with Lockheed frequently.

 Training in the 21st Fighter Squadron is a combination of classroom time and flying.
 For students, the flying involves amassing fifty flights, starting with basic maneuvers to more advanced combat in both aerial engagements and bombing tactics.
 A program to train instructor pilots is also in place.
 The first class of pilots graduated in July 1997 and the first instructor pilots graduated in June 1998.

 On 18 March 2008, emblem of the squadron was approved.
 Its concept of design can be traced back to the emblem of ROCAF 21st Squadron in the mid-1950s when the unit was equipped with F-84G.
 Major Chen Hsing-ling, then commander of the squadron and later Chief of the ROC General Staff, came up with the idea to resemble the unit with the card suit of Twenty-One.

+The unit moved to Morris Air National Guard Base during 2022.